My 7-Year-Old Doesn’t Watch Any TV (and Doesn’t Want To)

 This is a brief account of a child who lives in the modern world without any TV.
 She is my daughter.

-Let me begin by saying that regardless of the choices I make, or how we might agree or disagree, I also respect the choices you make.
+Let me begin by saying that I like you.
+Regardless of the choices I make, or how we might agree or disagree, I also respect the choices you make.
 What I share here has nothing to do with what you should be doing.
 It is simply a window into our life, a life that is disappearing as we (myself included) are increasingly surrounded by media and technology.
 Actually, it’s not so much disappearing as reappearing.

 This story was submitted by a Fatherly reader.
 Opinions expressed in the story do not reflect the opinions of Fatherly as a publication.
 The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.